mustafaakgul/diablo4-side-quest-checker/README.md

 Whispers from Below

 KEHJISTAN
-Acts of Atonement
+Acts of Atonement D
-An Unlawful Order
+An Unlawful Order D
-An Errant Flock
+An Errant Flock D
-A Wolf's Honor
+A Wolf's Honor D
-A Moment of Peace
+A Moment of Peace D
-A Voice from the Past
+A Voice from the Past D
-Butcher of the North
+Butcher of the North D
-Desiccation
+Desiccation D
 Deadly Trade D
 Endless Fortune*
-Final Straw
+Final Straw D
-Guardian of the Pit
+Guardian of the Pit D
-Head of the Snake
+Head of the Snake D
-In Desperate Times
+In Desperate Times D
-Izel of the Vizjerei
+Izel of the Vizjerei D
-Justice Delayed
+Justice Delayed D
-Late Shipment
+Late Shipment D
-Mirage
+Mirage D
-More Value Than Gold
+More Value Than Gold D
-On the Hunt
+On the Hunt D
-Payment Past Due
+Payment Past Due D
 Pinch of Poison D
-Ravenous Nec.*
+Ravenous Nec.* D
-Remnants*
+Remnants* D
-Road to Ruin
+Road to Ruin D
-Seeking Refuge
+Seeking Refuge D
-Shadow of Alcarnus
+Shadow of Alcarnus D
-Spotted Mushroom*
+Spotted Mushroom* D
-Strange Remedies
+Strange Remedies D
-Strayed from the Path
+Strayed from the Path D
-Sealed Khazra Offering*
+Sealed Khazra Offering* D-
-Symbol of Faith
+Symbol of Faith D
-Timely Correspondence
+Timely Correspondence D
-The Only Cure
+The Only Cure D
 The Speaking Stone D
-The Pilgrim's Footsteps
+The Pilgrim's Footsteps D
-The Way of the Three
+The Way of the Three D
-The Weapon of a Wolf*
+The Weapon of a Wolf* D
-Traces of Iron
+Traces of Iron D
-To Serve Again*
+To Serve Again* D
-Unsafe travels
+Unsafe Travels D
-Unusual Ore
+Unusual Ore D
 When He Tides.....
+D
-Zakarum's Plight
+Zakarum's Plight D

 HAWEZAR
 A Debt Repeid